zhiyuanyou/DeQA-Score/README.md

 ## [Installation Free!]
 Quicker Start with Hugging Face AutoModel

-No need to install this GitHub repo.
+Only with `transformers==4.36.1`.
+No need to install this GitHub repo

 ```python
 import requests